 “Real-time information is usually too late as most supply chain decisions need to be made ahead of time”

-Jan C. Fransoo is Professor of Operations Management & Logistics at Kuehne Logistics University.
+Jan C. Fransoo is Professor of Operations and Logistics Management at Tilburg University’s School of Economics and Management in Tilburg, the Netherlands..
+Professor of Operations Management & Logistics at Kuehne Logistics University.
 He also serves as the University’s Dean of Research and Member of the Executive Board.
-In late 2020, he will join the Tilburg School of Economics and Management in the Netherlands, as a Professor of Operations and Logistics Management.

 Professor Fransoo’s research studies operations, logistics, and supply chain management decision making in the retail, chemical, food, pharmaceutical and transport industries.
 His current research focuses in particular on retail distribution and channel management in developing markets, on intermodal container transport, and on sustainability and social responsibility in supply chains.
 His recent books include Reaching 50 Million Nanostores: Retail Distribution in Emerging Megacities and Sustainable Supply Chains: A Research-Based Textbook on Operations and Strategy.